IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    Depending on the requirements and the implementations, they may share certain resources such as processors, ASICs, and switch fabric.

-   The network slice topology intent requested by the customers is then mapped to a corresponding network resource partition.
-The provider also reports the operational state of the topology, which shows the resources that are allocated.
+   The provider reports the operational state of the topology, which represents the allocated resources agreed upon through negotiations between the customer and the provider.
-   Customers can process the requested topology and integrate it with their own topology.
+   Customers can subquently process the requested topology and integrate it into their own topology.
+   Note that this relationship between the customer and provider can be recursive, e.g., a customer for network slices can be a provider of its own to offer network slice services with customized topologies to its own customer further above the hierarchy.

    As an example, Appendix B. shows the JSON encoded data instances of the customer topology intent for Network Slice Blue.